-How do I solder Gold-filled material?
+How do I solder gold filled material?

-Since solder itself is an alloy of metals, there is no such thing as a gold-filled solder, so a colour match needs to be done.
+Since solder itself is an alloy of metals, there is no such thing as a gold filled solder, so a colour match needs to be done.
 We recommend either 9ct or 14ct yellow gold easy solder as good colour matches.

-Use extra care when soldering gold-filled material, as overheating the metal can cause irreversible damage and creates ‘restain’, a form of subsurface rescale that can run through the entire thickness of the gold layer.
+Use extra care when soldering gold filled material, as overheating the metal can cause irreversible damage and creates ‘restain’, a form of subsurface rescale that can run through the entire thickness of the gold layer.

-Another potential issue when soldering gold-filled products with a torch is alloying the gold layer with the brass core.
+Another potential issue when soldering gold filled products with a torch is alloying the gold layer with the brass core.
 This leaves a dark, discoloured solder join and any exposed brass would tarnish quickly.
-To prevent this, heat your piece just to the point of solder flow between 690-788°c.
-Avoid overheating to the melting points of the 14ct gold layer at 843°c and the brass core at roughly 900°c.
+To prevent this, heat your piece just to the point of solder flow between 690-788°C. Avoid overheating to the melting points of the 14ct gold layer at 843°C and the brass core at roughly 900°C.

-Can you cut Gold-filled?
+Can you cut gold filled creations?

 If your design requires cutting gold-filled material, be very careful not to scratch or damage the gold layer.
 If exposing the brass core, you must cover it to prevent tarnishing.
 Gold-plating is a simple way to cover exposed edges.
 Also, please note that removing the gold alloy layer on the surface changes the ratio of the gold to the brass core, and by law the gold cannot drop below 5% of the total weight of the piece.

-How do I store my Gold-filled items?
+How do I store my gold filled creations?

 How do I clean and polish my Gold-filled items?